heru-himawan-tl/fdaf/README.md

 to write the thousand lines of code or markup.

 FDAF also includes the compilation-tools to reduce the compilation complexities.
-For example, you no need to write the complicated the JPA entity-classes with their complicated bunch of "setter" and "getter" methods, but you need only to write the _primitive model of JPA entity-classes_ and let FDAF do the rest things to do.
+For example, you no need to write the complicated JPA entity-classes with their complicated bunch of "setter" and "getter" methods, but you need only to write the _primitive model of JPA entity-classes_ and let FDAF do the rest things to do.
 FDAF will help you